pygplates.GeometryOnSphere

 Returns the sequence of points, in this geometry, as

-lat lon points
+lat lon points.- Return type:

 list of